yale-cpsc-419-templates/pset-3-template/README.md

 If the user requests a page at a URL such as `http://yourserver:80/obj/gobbeldygook`&mdash;in which the object ID value does not appear in the database&mdash;the server must return an appropriate error page as HTML that displays, at a minimum, text that reads "Error: no object with id gobbeldygook exists".
 (The "gobbeldygook" part should, of course, be replaced with the actual nonexistent id that was queried.)
 This page must be returned with status code 404 (not found).

-Your application must respond with this error page for *any* missing crn, including numeric and non-numeric crns.
+Your application must respond with this error page for *any* missing object id, including numeric and non-numeric ids.

 ### Missing `obj_id`

 If the user requests a page at a URL such as `http://yourserver:80/obj` (that is, missing a `obj_id`), the application must return an appropriate error page as HTML that displays, at a minimum, text that reads "Error: missing object id." and status code 404 (not found).

+### Invalid path

+If the user requests a page at a URL such as `http://yourserver:80/notapath`&mdash;in which the path is not a path your server is programmed to respond to&mdash;the server must return an error page as HTML that displays, at a minimum, text that reads "Error: invalid URL".
+This page must be returned with status code 404 (not found).

 ### Aside: Error Pages

-Your error page must have some required content, but it should not live at a special URL.
+Your error page must have some special content, but it should not live at a special URL.
 That is, your application should behave in a similar manner as Google when an invalid page is requested, such as `google.com/notreal`.
 The page displayed should clearly indicate an error occurred, but the URL in the browser should remain `google.com/notreal`: it *should not* be some other URL, such as `google.com/404`.